nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s cement consumption was estimated to have picked up 8.5 percent in the year to March 2024, though there was a contraction in the last two calendar years, Tokyo Cement, has said.

-With the sector starting recover in the last three quarter of the financial year, cement consumption had started to grow, heled by a stronger rupee which brought down costs.
+With the sector starting to recover in the last three quarters of the financial year, cement consumption had started to grow, helped by a stronger rupee which brought down costs.

-8.5 percent, but Tokyo had growth its volumes 14 percent amid price cuts, helped by a stronger rupee,

 “In a backdrop where the total cement consumption grew by just 8.5 percent year-on-year, Tokyo Cement managed to achieve a growth of 14 percent, surpassing the industry growth rate,” Managing Director A Y S Gnanam told shareholders in the annual report.